Shifted Convolution Sums for $GL(3)\times GL(2)$ Averaged over weighted sets: Recovering Munshi's fixed shift bound without Jutila's circle method

-Applying a smooth dyadic subdivision, we have with $\{a_\pm(h)\}$ and $\mathcal{H}=\{h:a_\pm(h)\neq0\}$ chosen as in $(*)$ (with D' in place of $D$).
+Applying a smooth dyadic subdivision on the $d$-sum, we have for some appropriate $1$-inert function $V_1\in C_c^\infty(\R^+)$, with $\{a_\pm(h)\}$ and $\mathcal{H}=\{h:a_\pm(h)\neq0\}$ chosen as in $(*)$ (with D' in place of $D$).
 Then $|\mathcal{H}|\gg D'Q_1Q_2X^{-\varepsilon}$.
-Applying Theorem \ref{mainthm2}, we obtain the bound Choosing $Q_1Q_2=X^{1/2+\delta}$, we obtain As a result, we have recovered the same bound of the error term from the Jutila's circle method, and the $M.T.$ that remains essentially matches with the main term of the Jutila's circle method.
-Indeed, detecting the congruence condition by additive characters we have The only difference between our $M.T.$ here and the main term in the Jutila's circle method used by Munshi in \cite{munshi2013shifted} is: \begin{itemize} \item $q_2$ sum over all integers between $Q_2$ to $2Q_2$ instead of primes only, and \item the modulus q is a divisor of $q_1q_2$ instead precisely $q_1q_2$. \end{itemize} However, such a difference is not essential in Munshi's treatment, and the same analysis goes through with small technicalities, giving us the same bound for $M.T.$ as his $\tilde{D}_h(X)$ (with $h=\ell$ in his notation).
-Hence we recovers Munshi's result using an average shifted sum analysis instead of the Jutila's circle method.
+Applying Theorem \ref{mainthm2}, we obtain the bound Choosing $Q_1Q_2=X^{1/2+\delta}$, we obtain As a result, we have recovered the same bound of the error term from Jutila's circle method, and the $M.T.$ that remains essentially matches with the main term of Jutila's circle method.
+Indeed, detecting the congruence condition by additive characters we have The only difference between our $M.T.$ here and the main term in Jutila's circle method used by Munshi in \cite{munshi2013shifted} is: \begin{itemize} \item $q_2$ sum over all integers between $Q_2$ to $2Q_2$ instead of primes only, and \item the modulus q is a divisor of $q_1q_2$ instead precisely $q_1q_2$. \end{itemize} However, such a difference is not essential in Munshi's treatment, and the same analysis goes through with small technicalities, giving us the same bound for $M.T.$ as his $\tilde{D}_h(X)$ (with $h=\ell$ in his notation).
+Hence we recovers Munshi's result using an average shifted sum analysis instead of Jutila's circle method.